tylabs/dovehawk/CLUSTER.md

 The Dovehawk Zeek module can be run in a cluster with a central manager and many remote worker's each monitoring their own local interface.
 You can also use a cluster locally to distribute bandwidth automatically to distribute load for monitoring traffic even up to the 10-20Gbs range on sufficient hardware.

+We recommend reviewing the [Zeek Cluster](https://docs.zeek.org/en/stable/cluster/) which recommends 1 core per 250Mbs of peak traffic and methods to distribute traffic to multiple  worker hardware.

-You can also use Dovehawk on cloud servers using a cluster where taps and span ports are not available in the same way.
+You can also use Dovehawk on cloud servers using a cluster where taps and span ports are not available, cluster workers can monitor a local network port.

+DoveHawk from version 1.01.01 supports the transparent cluster to have a single manager download indicators and distribute them to all workers automatically rather than each worker downloading the signatures.

 # Requirements

 Root ssh access is required for remote workers.

 Zeek requires the same OS type, dependent libraries and Zeek version across the manager and workers.

-Clusters should use the helper update.py script to pull down the signatures so the most up to date version is pushed out the all the workers.

 ## Remote Workers: Setup ssh keys for root logins